Geodels/gospl-global-workflows/README.md

 ### Post-processing

 The `4-analysis` folder contains a series of notebooks to analyse some of `goSPL` outputs.
+It can be used to:

+1- Evaluate major drainage systems
+2- Estimate geomorphometrics through space and time
+3- Plot longitudinal rivers profiles
+4- Analyse stratigraphic record